Udo Landbauer

-Udo Landbauer (born 12 April 1986 in Neunkirchen, Austria) is an Austrian politician from the FPÖ.
+Udo Landbauer (born 12 April 1986 in Neunkirchen, Austria) is an Austrian far-right politician from the FPÖ.
 From 2011 to 2018 he was head of the FPÖ Youth Ring, from 2010 to 2018 Landbauer was a municipal politician in Wiener Neustadt and from 2013 to 2018 he was a member of the provincial parliament (Landtag) of Lower Austria.
 He was the leading candidate of the FPÖ in the 2018 Lower Austrian provincial parliament elections.
 As a result of the affair surrounding the Germania zu Wiener Neustadt fraternity, he resigned from all political functions on 1 February 2018 and suspended his FPÖ party membership.
 On 20.
 September he returned as member of the Freedom Party of Austria to the Lower Austrian provincial parliament.
 On the same day he was elected as the head of the FPÖ of Lower Austria.

 Biography

 Udo Landbauer was born as the son of an Austrian father and an Iranian mother.
 His father and brother are also active in the FPÖ.

 He attended grammar school at the Theresian Military Academy in Wiener Neustadt and graduated in 2005.
 He then completed his military service in Mautern an der Donau, Neusiedl am See and Wiener Neustadt.
 From 2001 to 2010 he worked seasonally as a ski instructor at a ski school on the Semmering.
 From 2006 to 2010 he studied law at the University of Vienna.
 Since 2012 he studies at the Johannes Kepler University in Linz.